UXARRAY/uxarray/docs/contributing.rst

 3.7.
 Pull Requests
 ------------------

-Pull requests (PR) are GitHub's way for developers to propose and collaborate on changes to a repository.
+Pull requests are GitHub's way for developers to propose and collaborate on changes to a repository.
 If you are interested in learning the foundations about pull requests, please refer to GitHub's `Pull requests <https://docs.github.com/en/pull-requests>`_ documentation.